-Tesfa International School will distinguish itself from other educational opportunities available by modeling itself after the highly successful program at Global Academy, a high performing International Baccalaureate charter school serving a high percentage (over 90%) of low-income students.
+Tesfa International School distinguishes itself from other educational options by modeling itself after the highly successful program at Global Academy, a high performing International Baccalaureate charter school serving a high percentage (over 90%) of low-income students.
 This approach is unique in that it is foundationally rooted in the inquiry based education of the International Baccalaureate Program, an emphasis on the use of technology to provide instructional differentiation, and a holistic system of behavior management which results in a calm, academic school culture.

 Global Minds with Minnesota Hearts.

 | Scholars Will:

 - Engage in the IB Primary Years Programme in order to identify areas of shared experience that have meaning for individuals of different cultures.
 As students explore these themes collaboratively, they increase their awareness of and sensitivity to others